exmg/nbob/README.md

 Results in project name and version being filled in to generate the JS concat output filename and the AMD using that output filename as input.

+**Note:** Substitution by non-string config object values is currently also supported using Mustache partial sytax, p.e: `"files": "{{> update:l10n.files}}"`.
+It is however a deprecated feature since it does not combine well with config extension and will be removed in the future.

+### nBob config
+The special configuration section with key `nbob` has the following options:

+* `multiCore` - Toggles multi-core processing on or off (sometimes single-core is faster)

+### Project config
+The special configuration section with key `project` has the following options:

+* `name = "Unnamed"` - Used to name build artifacts, you should define this in your project config file
+* `version = "0"` - Used to name build artifacts, you should define this in your project config file
+* `files` - Can be used to exclude (or un-exclude) certain files or directories
+* `buildDir = "build"` - Name of project subdirectory where to write build artifacts
+* `distDir = "dist"` - Name of project subdirectory where to write distribution artifacts

+**Example:**

+	"project": {
+		"name": "awesomo",
+		"version": "1.2.3",
+		"files": [ "!!nbob-config.json", "!res/unused-theme/**/*" ]
+	},

+Results in nbob-config.json being un-excluded and the unused-theme files being excluded from all processing.

-### Environment configs
+### Environment config
-Another special configuration key is `envConfigMap`.
-This can be used to specify a number of named environment configs.
-When you specify the name of such an environment config using the `--env` option your config will be extended with that environment config, p.e:
+The special configuration section with key `envConfigMap` can be used to specify a number of named environment configs.
+When you specify the name of such an environment using the `--env` option your config will be extended with that environment config.

+**Example:**

+	"make:substitute:path": {
+		"substitutes": {
+			"SERVER": "dev-backend.playtotv.com"
+		}
+	},
 	"deploy": {
 		"bucketName": "dev.playtotv.com"
 	},
 	"envConfigMap": {
 		"staging": {
+			"make:substitute:path": {
+				"substitutes": {
+					"SERVER": "staging-backend.playtotv.com"
+				}
+			},
 			"deploy": {
 				"bucketName": "staging.playtotv.com"
 			}